• All Recipes

 Vegan pink pasta sauce in a bowl topped with fresh basil leaves and vegan parmesan.

-If you love Italian-inspired flavors, be sure to try our Bruschetta, Pizza Sauce, or Marinara Sauce with Impossible Meatballs.
+If you love Italian-inspired flavors, be sure to try this tomato bruschetta recipe, my healthy pizza sauce, or this hearty San Marzano marinara sauce with Italian-inspired Impossible Meatballs.

 • Layered flavor — Sautéed onion, celery, carrot, garlic, herbs, and white wine create a deep flavor base.